enterprisemediawiki/meza/manual/DirectoryStructure.md

 * `.travis.yml`: Config file for Travis CI automated testing
 * `Vagrantfile`: Create VMs with Vagrant.
 Ref: https://www.vagrantup.com/docs/vagrantfile/

-[1] These items need to be moved into Ansible roles for maintenance and multi-server deployment
+[1] These items need to be moved into Ansible roles for maintenance and multi-server deployment.
+FIXME #625 #662 #735

 [2] These are shell scripts used to create users.
 FIXME #713: Consolidate